Snake Bite Piercings - Ultimate Guide With Images

-Once you two both decide to go ahead with the procedure and you sign off on the spacing of the piercings, your piercer will disinfect your skin on the piercing site.
+Once you both decide to go ahead with the procedure and you agree on the spacing of the piercings, your piercer will disinfect your skin on the piercing site.
 That will help cut down on your risk of developing an infection just from the procedure itself.

 After that, your piercer will insert a sterile hollow needle into your lip.
-Then once that piercing is taken care of, he’ll do the other side the same way.
+Next, (once that piercing is taken care of), he’ll do the other side the same way.
 Once the piercings are done, the jewelry will be put in.